RichardTomek/ResearchGroupA/README.md

 # Research Group A
 Welcome to the git repository of our Research Lab Course Experiment Pre-Testing

+# Data Analysis

+Data analysis files for the resulting data from the experiment can be found in the **data_analysis** directory.

+# Experiment setup

 ## Initial Setup

 ### 1. Open Terminal